 How do you support your kid’s social interactions?
 Sports/team activities?

 S – My children and involved in a homeschool co-op, gymnastics class, art class and we have play dates.
+They also attend Dallas Tennis Lessons which they adore!

 B – Both my older daughters are in gymnastics and two dance classes.
 My oldest daughter also does catechism classes at our church.
 We go to a mom’s group twice a month, where my kids get to play with a lot of other homeschooled kids.
 And we get together regularly with other homeschooling families for playdates.